-Marie-Hélène joined the Communications Infrarouge team in May 2018.
+Bianca joined the Communications Infrarouge team in March 2021.

 Johanne has more than 15 years of coordination, administration and management experience in governmental and artistic circles.
 Conscientious and proactive, she excels in creating and maintaining harmonious relationships with clients, suppliers and artists.